- Dr Trevor Steward

 Dr Litza Kiropoulos

-Dr Kiropoulos is a Senior Clinical Psychologist and the Director of the University of Melbourne Psychology Clinic.
-She and her lab members are interested in mood and anxiety disorders.
-Dr Kiropoulos and her lab members investigate the biological, psychological, social and cognitive mechanisms and processes involved in the development of affective and anxiety disorders.
+Dr Kiropoulos is a Senior Clinical Psychologist and head of the Mood and Anxiety Disorders Lab at the University of Melbourne.
+She and her lab members investigate the biological, psychological, social and cognitive mechanisms and processes involved in the development of affective and anxiety disorders.
 The research involves the investigation of these processes in both healthy adults and a range of clinical and medically ill groups.
 This knowledge is applied to develop and evaluate novel and innovative psychological interventions for mood and anxiety disorders and related issues in randomised controlled trials (including targeting various populations such as the medically ill, different cultural groups).

 - Associate Professor Katherine Johnson